English CIP Leaflet

 - Purchase one villa for €1.5 million, and one apartment for €500,000.
 Sell the villa in 5 years’ time.

-Note: the parents of the main investor can also be included within the same application, subject to approval of the main applicant, with an additional investment of €500,000 (non-inclusive of VAT, if any) in residential property.
+Note: the parents of the main investor and the parents of his/her spouse can also be included within the same application, with an additional investment of €500,000 (non-inclusive of VAT, if any) in residential property.
+The parents’ application may be submitted simultaneously or after the approval for the main applicant.

-In addition to the above criteria, the following donations are obligatory under the CIP:
+In addition to the above criteria, the following contributions are obligatory under the CIP (to be contributed following the approval of the relevant application):

-For the avoidance of doubt, the obligatory donation to the Cyprus Land Development Corporation will be applicable in all cases, without the possibility for exemption.
+For the avoidance of doubt, the obligation to contribute to the Cyprus Land Development Corporation will be applicable in all cases, without the possibility for exemption.

-In addition to satisfying any one of the above financial criteria, the primary applicant for Cypriot citizenship by way of the CIP must fulfil all of the following conditions:
+In addition to satisfying any one of the above financial criteria, the primary applicant for Cyprus citizenship by way of the CIP must fulfil all of the following conditions:

-- Confirm that the applicant’s name is not included in the list of persons whose property is ordered to be frozen by the EU;
+- The applicant’s name is not included in the list of persons whose property is ordered to be frozen by the EU;

-- Applicants (with the exception of minor children under 18 years of age) will need to be in possession of a valid Schengen visa when submitting a CIP application (unless the applicant is a holder of a passport exempting them from the need to obtain a Schengen Area visa);
+- The applicant (with the exception of minor children under 18 years of age) will need to be in possession of a valid Schengen visa when submitting a CIP application (unless the applicant is a holder of a passport exempting them from the need to obtain a Schengen Area visa);

-- Applicants who were previously rejected for citizenship by any other EU country, are not eligible under the CIP.
+- Applicants who have previously been denied citizenship by any other EU country are not eligible under the CIP.

 CIP - process and timeline: